BostonPython/about/index.md

 title: Home
 ---

 Boston Python is a large and vibrant Python user group in the Boston area.
 We run [a number of kinds of events](events.md).
 Anyone interested in any aspect of the Python world is welcome!

+## 🎯 Next Events

+### 🌟 Summer Meetup - Kendall Rooftop Garden
+**📅 Wednesday, August 27th @ 6:30 PM**
+**📍 Kendall Rooftop Garden**

+Thanks to your enthusiastic responses, our casual summer meetup is happening!
+A relaxed evening to connect with fellow members of the Boston Python community.
+Whether you're new to Python or a seasoned dev, come hang out, chat, and enjoy the view!

+Feel free to bring a friend and spread the word.
+We're looking forward to seeing you there! 🌅

+---

 We use [Slack](slack.md) for online discussions.